USCCACS/PND/README.md

 Differential Solver Neuralnet MD

 ## Build Command
-Use CMake to build the target `grad_lap`.
+Use CMake to build the target `pnd_example`.
 This is binary for predicting energies using auto gradient using hamiltonian.
-`cmake --build . --target pingu_example`
+`cmake --build . --config Release`

 ## Input Parameters
 All system input parameters go into pmd.in